aerni/statamic-advanced-seo/UPGRADE.md

 > **Automated Migration**: Your existing disabled collections and taxonomies are automatically migrated.
 Collections and taxonomies can now be disabled individually through the Control Panel by clicking the "Configure" button on each set.

-## Sitemap Exclusion Settings

-The `excluded_collections` and `excluded_taxonomies` fields have been removed from the `site::indexing` defaults.
-The sitemap is now enabled per-collection/taxonomy using the `sitemap` toggle in the collection/taxonomy config.

-> **Automated Migration**: Your existing settings are automatically migrated to per-collection/taxonomy configuration.

-## Social Images Generator Settings

-The `social_images_generator_collections` field has been removed from the `site::social_media` defaults.
-The social images generator is now enabled per-collection using the `social_images_generator` toggle in the collection config.

-> **Automated Migration**: Your existing settings are automatically migrated to per-collection configuration.

-## Social Images Generator Templates

-The `$group` variable has been removed from the data passed to social images generator templates.
-If your templates reference this variable, you'll need to update them.

-## Twitter Title and Description Fields

-The `seo_twitter_title` and `seo_twitter_description` fields have been removed.
-Twitter/X falls back to Open Graph values when Twitter-specific tags aren't present, making separate fields unnecessary.

-The `twitter:title` and `twitter:description` meta tags are still output, but now use the Open Graph title and description values.

-> **Automated Migration**: Existing Twitter title and description data is automatically removed from your content during the upgrade.

-### Custom Views

-If you've published or customized the `_twitter.antlers.html` snippet and reference `seo:twitter_title` or `seo:twitter_description`, update them to use `seo:og_title` and `seo:og_description` instead.

-### Social Images Generator Templates

-If you use custom social images generator templates for Twitter (`twitter_summary` or `twitter_summary_large_image` presets), no changes are required.
-The templates continue to work - only the title/description meta fields have been removed, not the image generation.

 ## Localization Origin Field

 The `origin` field has been removed from localizations.
 Origin configuration is now stored centrally in the set config using an `origins` array.

 > **Automated Migration**: Your existing origin configuration is automatically migrated from localizations to the set config.

-## Events

-The `SeoDefaultSetSaved` event has been renamed to `SeoSetLocalizationSaved`.
-Both events handle the same localization data.
-The public property has been renamed from `$defaults` to `$localization`.

-Additionally, new events have been added for config and deletion operations:
-- `SeoSetConfigSaved` - Fired when a set's configuration is saved
-- `SeoSetConfigDeleted` - Fired when a set's configuration is deleted
-- `SeoSetLocalizationDeleted` - Fired when a localization is deleted

 ## Eloquent Driver